Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-Furthermore, whether SC can also be realized in hybrid RP nickelates such as the 1212 La$_5$Ni$_3$O$_{11}$, 1313 La$_3$Ni$_2$O$_7$, and 2323 La$_7$Ni$_5$O$_{17}$ phases has become an important question of interest~\cite{zhang2024magneticcorrelationspairingtendencies, chen_jpcm,PhysRevLett.133.146002, PhysRevMaterials.8.053401, ouyang2025phasediagramskeyfactors}.
-To date, both 1212 La$_5$Ni$_3$O$_{11}$, 1313 La$_3$Ni$_2$O$_7$ and 2323 La$_7$Ni$_5$O$_{17}$ have been successfully synthesized experimentally~\cite{chen_jpcm,PhysRevLett.133.146002,PhysRevMaterials.8.053401,nie_superconductivity_2026}.
-In particular, the 1212 La$_5$Ni$_3$O$_{11}$ exhibits SC up to 64 K under high pressure~\cite{shi2025superconductivityhybridruddlesdenpopperla5ni3o11}, and SC up to 50 K has also been achieved in ambient-pressure thin-film 1212 La$_5$Ni$_3$O$_{11}$ samples~\cite{nie_superconductivity_2026}.
-Moreover, angle-resolved photoemission spectroscopy (ARPES) experiments reveal that, near the Fermi level, only bands originating from the bilayer subsystem are observed in thin-film 1212 La$_5$Ni$_3$O$_{11}$~\cite{nie_superconductivity_2026}.
+{\it Introduction.} Since the discovery of superconductivity (SC) up to 78 K in pressurized La$_3$Ni$_2$O$_7$~\cite{1}, Ruddlesden-Popper (RP) nickelates have emerged as a hot research focus, triggering an intense surge of both theoretical and experimental investigations~\cite{2,3,4,5,6,7, 8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23}.
+Whether SC can also be realized in hybrid RP nickelates has become an important question of interest~\cite{24, 25,26, 27, 28}.
+Experimentally, pressurized and thin-film 1212 La$_5$Ni$_3$O$_{11}$ exhibits SC up to 64 K and 50 K~\cite{29}.
 However, there is ongoing theoretical debate regarding the pairing mechanism in 1212 La$_5$Ni$_3$O$_{11}$.
-A random phase approximation (RPA)-based study attributed the SC to the single-layer (SL) subsystem, but the resulting pairing strength is too weak to account for the experimentally observed high $T_c$~\cite{zhang2025electronicstructuremagneticpairing}.
-Other works suggest that SC in 1212 La$_5$Ni$_3$O$_{11}$ arises primarily from the bilayer subsystem~\cite{zhang_pairing_2026, ouyang2025phasediagramskeyfactors,labollita2025correlated}, with the SL subsystem forming a Josephson coupling structure with the bilayer subsystem, which explains the dome-shaped dependence of $T_c$ observed in experiments~\cite{zhang_pairing_2026}.
+A random phase approximation (RPA)-based study attributed the SC to the single-layer (SL) subsystem, but the resulting pairing strength is too weak to account for the experimentally observed high $T_c$~\cite{30}.
+Other works suggest that SC in 1212 La$_5$Ni$_3$O$_{11}$ arises primarily from the bilayer subsystem~\cite{28, 31,32}, with the SL subsystem forming a Josephson coupling structure with the bilayer subsystem, which explains the dome-shaped dependence of $T_c$ observed in experiments~\cite{31}.